About Dr Brian Ang

 5. Fatty Fish

-Research consistently links diets rich in long-chain omega-3 fatty acids with long-term benefits for eye health and a reduced risk of macular degeneration and glaucoma.
+Consistently, research shows that diets high in long-chain omega-3 fatty acids, like those found in fatty fish, are linked to long-term eye health and a reduced risk of developing macular degeneration and glaucoma.

 6. Nuts & Seeds